Product Pricing Calculator

 How do fees affect the sale price?

-When is a discount assured?
+When is a discount safe?

 The discount is safe if your final customer price is covering costs, overhead, fixed fees, percentage fees, and your minimum acceptable margin.
 The calculator will warn you that the discount will lead to a loss or below the safe margin.